mozbrick/brick-layout/readme.md

 ##### Description

-* Headerbar on the top of the page
+* Headerbar on the top of the page.
 * Below the Header:
   * Menu on the left side, turns into a drawer when the page-width is below 768px.
   * Menu-Button to control the Menu when the page-width is below 768px.
-  * Content taking up the rest of the space
+  * Content taking up the rest of the space.

 [Demo](http://mozbrick.github.io/examples/brick-layout/drawer.html)